nvs/gem-leaderboards/README.md

 ## Overview

 These are the leaderboards for [Gem TD+].
-Included here are the best known Damage Test kills.
 If you have a great game, make sure to share it with others!
 Encourage players you encounter to do the same.
 And, yes, you can play offline; just provide the needed information.

 Do realize that this is not an exhaustive list of all the best games.
 Only those reported can be included, and as the competition grows steeper many do